Talk Wordy To Me

 Oct 12019 – Feb 2020

-Find out more by visiting Talk Wordy To Me on Facebook or listen to our podcast that we’ve created to sit alongside the event series on iTunes, Spotify or Soundcloud.
+Find out more by visiting Talk Wordy To Me on Facebook or listen to our podcast that we’ve created to sit alongside the event series on iTunes and Spotify or Soundcloud.
 You can also read our interview about TWTM with Bristol 24/7, by clicking here.

-I hosted an Organic Kitchen Pop Up at Whole Food’s flagship High Street Kensington store as part of the Soil Association’s ‘Organic September’ campaign.
+I facilitated an Organic Kitchen Pop Up at Whole Food’s flagship High Street Kensington store as part of the Soil Association’s ‘Organic September’ campaign to support them to spread the word about the positive effects of using organic produce and farming methods.
 A day full of interactive cooking demonstrations, I interviewed chefs, bloggers and top brands about their products and the dishes whilst they were making with them.
-Read what they have to say about it here.
+Made the most of trying a few of them too!